 An Ethnic Studies Emphasis will explore and compare the experiences of American ethnic groups (such as African Americans, Latino/as, Asian Americans, Native Americans, Arab Americans and European Americans) at the local and national level.
 This program will encourage students to think globally and reach beyond our American borders.
-It will also help us know more about the diverse sociocultural experiences of ethnic/ racial/ diverse minority and majority groups through the mediums of history, literature, art, culture, politics, and society in the U.S. and global contexts.
+It will also help us know more about the diverse sociocultural experiences of ethnic/racial/diverse minority and majority groups through the mediums of history, literature, art, culture, politics, and society in the U.S. and global contexts.

-Six (6) credit hours GT-CO1: ENG 121 and English Composition I: CO1 3 GT-CO2: ENG 122 English Composition II: CO2 3 OR
+Six (6) cred lit hours

+ENG 121 English Composition I: CO1 3

+ENG 122 English Composition II: CO2 3

+OR

+ENG 122 English Composition II: CO2 (3)

+ENG 201 English Composition III: CO3 (3)